iahmediibrahim/AI-chat-ui/README.md

 # AI Chat Interface

-This is a AI chat interface.
+This is a Fully Responsive AI chat interface.
 It displays the key components of the chat interface.
 It uses Next.js and Tailwind CSS styling.

 ## Getting Started